Debate Between Startup Growth and Founder Dilution

 What else?
 What are some more thoughts on the debate between growing the business faster vs taking more founder dilution?

-One thought on “Debate Between Startup Growth and Founder Dilution
+One response to “Debate Between Startup Growth and Founder Dilution”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.